-A food contaminant of the consumer refers to any substance that is present in the food and can potentially cause harm to the consumers.
-The contaminated food of the consumer may be biological, chemical, or physical in nature.
+A food contaminant refers to any substance that is present in the human food and can potentially cause harm to the consumers.
+The contaminated food may be biological, chemical, or physical in nature.
 They can be naturally occurring in the food material or introduced during the food production, handling, or storage.
-The food business of the consumer is mandated to establish controls and monitoring procedures against the food contaminants.
-A food object of the consumer is referred to as contaminated if it comes in contact with an unwanted substance and could result in severe disease or injury to the consumer if it is consumed.
-The Contamination can occur through various means, including biological, chemical, or physical sources, and it is a significant concern for the food safety of the consumer and quality assurance in the industry.
+Every human food business is mandated to establish controls and monitoring procedures against the human food contaminants.
+A food object is referred to as contaminated if it comes in contact with an unwanted substance and could result in severe illness or injury if it is consumed.
+The Contamination can occur through various means, including biological, chemical, or physical sources, and it is a significant concern for the food safety and quality assurance in the industry.

-Keywords: Food contaminants; hazards; biological; chemical; physical
+Keywords: Food contaminants, hazards, biological, chemical, physical